dzambr13/Project-1/README.md

-# Michael and John vs GA students
+# Snake but no ladder

 ## Date: 7/03/2022